2001 S. Lincoln Ave.

 My innovative research brings together the fields of chronobiology, reproductive biology, and neurotoxicology.
 Biological rhythms are essential for life as they underlie a myriad of physiological processes from the sleep-wake cycle, metabolism, and immune function, to reproductive cyclicity and hormone secretion.
-I examine the influence of estradiol, estrogen receptor agonists, botanicals, and endocrine disrupting chemicals on daily sleep-wake activity patterns, the behavioral and neural responses to light signals, and rhythms in protein and mRNA levels.
+I examine the influence of estradiol, estrogen receptor agonists, botanicals, and endocrine disrupting chemicals on daily sleep-wake activity patterns, anxiety- and depression-like behaviors, the behavioral and neural responses to light signals, and rhythms in protein and mRNA levels.
 My research is important as it addresses basic scientific questions such as:

 - How are sex differences in circadian rhythms regulated by circulating hormones?